Rio Grande Headwaters Restoration Project

 Overview

-The Rio Grande Infrastructure, Recreation, and Habitat Improvement Project is a multi-purpose project to improve the function and reduce maintenance needs for four irrigation diversion structures, improve stream function, and enhance boat passage.
-The Anaconda, Independent #2, Ehrowitz, and Billings ditches each require significant maintenance by water users, which can adversely affect river aquatic habitat and water quality due to the frequent use of heavy equipment in the river channel.
-Additionally, with the exception of the Billings Ditch, each ditch presents a navigational hazard for recreational boating.
-The Anaconda, Independent #2, and Ehrowitz ditches are located within the Rio Grande’s Gold Medal waters and both wade and float fishing are popular activities within this reach, shown on the map to the left.
-During low flow conditions, watercraft, especially dories and drift boats, have difficulty navigating these structures due to the lack of a defined low flow channel or other boat passage design feature.
-These navigational hazards reduce the number of boatable days on the Rio Grande between South Fork and Del Norte, particularly during dry years.
+The Rio Grande Infrastructure, Recreation, and Habitat Improvement Project is a multi-purpose project that improved the function and reduce maintenance needs for four irrigation diversion structures, while enhancing stream function, and allowing safe boat passage.
+The Anaconda, Independent #2, Ehrowitz, and Billings ditches each required significant maintenance by water users, which can adversely affect river aquatic habitat and water quality due to the frequent use of heavy equipment in the river channel.
+Additionally, three of these ditches (Anaconda, Independent #2, and Ehrowitz) are located within the Rio Grande’s Gold Medal waters (see map to the left) where both wade and float fishing are popular activities.
+However, their diversions presented a navigational hazard for recreational boating.
+During low flow conditions, watercraft, especially dories and drift boats, had difficulty navigating these structures due to the lack of a defined low flow channel or other boat passage design feature.
+These hazards reduced the number of boatable days on the Rio Grande between South Fork and Del Norte, particularly during dry years.

-Project activities will address these issues through the replacement of the each ditch’s diversion structure with new structures that includes fish and boat passage while also allowing the ditch’s water users to divert their full water right at all flows.
+Project activities addressed these issues through the replacement of the each ditch’s diversion with new structures that include fish and boat passage while also allowing the ditch’s water users to divert their full water right at all flows.

 Project Sites